My Home Page

 Reconsider your company hierarchy

 These days, more and more companies are reconsidering the traditional business hierarchy as issues associated with these structures become more obvious.
 There is a purpose to top-down models, of course, and the fact that they have remained a standard for so long obviously attests to their success, to some extent.
-However, there are also shortcomings with these models, and recent shifts in supervisory roles indicate that more lateral work structures can sometimes be even more effective for business growth.
+However, there are also shortcomings with these models, and recent shifts in supervisory roles indicate that more lateral work structures can sometimes be even more effective for improving small business team performance.
 Alternative staffing hierarchies can also make employees happier and more satisfied with their jobs.
 You might even consider implementing a useful automated system for certain aspects of your business so as to eliminate unnecessary tasks among your staff members and allow them to focus on more important things.

 Let’s think for a moment about what this means.
 Traditional work structures have been designed in such a way that people in company structures involve a hierarchy of employees, starting with the receptionist, with each employee reporting to the one above him or her.
 Ultimately there is a leader at the top who governs the entire structure.
 The problem with this is that the people at the bottom often end up feeling alienated and mistreated.
 Experience is important, of course, but not having a voice can be disempowering to people.